Constraint on scalar leptoquark from low energy leptonic observables: Phenomenological consequences of

 \section{Phenomenological consequences of \am{}}

 We begin our phenomenological investigations with an analysis of \am{}.
-In addition to known results in the literature (see in particular refs.\ \cite{Kowalska:2018ulj,Bigaran:2020jil,Athron:2021iuf}) we focus on the contributions of all generations and derive bounds on several (combinations of) $\LRcouplings{}$-parameters which will be instructive and useful later.
+In addition to known results in the literature (see in particular Refs.\ \cite{Kowalska:2018ulj,Bigaran:2020jil,Athron:2021iuf}) we focus on the contributions of all generations and derive bounds on several (combinations of) $\LRcouplings{}$-parameters which will be instructive and useful later.

-The analytical result was presented in eq.\ \eqref{eq:am-full}.
+The analytical result was presented in Eq.\ \eqref{eq:am-full}.
 It contains chirality-flipping terms proportional to $m_q\Lcoupling{q2}\Rcoupling{q2}$ where $q$ is one of the up-type quarks.
 It is well known that leptoquark models can explain large \am{} only via such chirality-flipping terms which are enhanced by the large top- or charm-quark masses.

 To provide an overview we first record a criterion under which chirality-flip enhancement is at all possible.
-In eq.~\eqref{eq:am-full} the relative factors between the chirality-flipping and non-flipping terms are schematically $m_q\Lcoupling{q2}\Rcoupling{q2}L_1:m_\mu |\LRcouplings{q2}|^2L_2$ with loop functions $L_{1,2}$.
-Inserting typical masses of the order few TeV we obtain restrictions on the ratios between the left- and right-handed couplings,
+In Eq.~\eqref{eq:am-full} the relative factors between the chirality-flipping and non-flipping terms are schematically $m_q\Lcoupling{q2}\Rcoupling{q2}L_1:m_\mu |\LRcouplings{q2}|^2L_2$ with loop functions $L_{1,2}$.
+Inserting typical masses of the order few TeV we obtain restrictions on the ratios between the left- and right-handed couplings corresponding to chiral enhancement:

-In eq.~\eqref{eq:chiralenhancementcriterion} we have not included the up-quark, since its contributions to \am{} are generally small.
-Indeed, the \kplus{} decay, see figure~\ref{fig:kaon-solo}, implies the restriction $\Lcoupling{12}\lesssim 1$ regardless of all other relevant couplings due to cancellation in $\hat Y^L_{12}$ factor, see appendix~\ref{app:kplus}.
+In Eq.~\eqref{eq:chiralenhancementcriterion} we have not included the up-quark, since its contributions to \am{} are generally small.
+Indeed, the \kplus{} decay, see Figure~\ref{fig:kaon-solo}, implies the restriction $\Lcoupling{12}\lesssim 1$ regardless of all other relevant couplings due to cancellation in $\hat Y^L_{12}$ factor, see appendix~\ref{app:kplus}.
 With the upper perturbative limit applied for the other coupling $\Rcoupling{12}\lesssim \sqrt{4\pi}$, the maximum contribution of the first quark-generation couplings contributes at most $9\%$ of the \am{} mean value (for $\ms{}=1.8~\tev$).
 This number falls drastically for heavier leptoquark mass and/or smaller couplings.
 Hence, one can to a very good extent neglect the up-quark contributions and focus on the ones from heavier quarks.

 Now we focus on the first of our scenarios and consider the \emph{top-couplings} \LRcouplings{32} and their values required to explain \am{}, while the charm-/up-quark couplings are set to zero.